taskcontrols/py-taskcontrol/README.md

 def taskone(a, b):
     print(a, b)

-# Invocation is needed to add the task
+# Invocation is needed to add the task with function arguments
 # Invoke this where needed
 # Example: Within some other function
 taskone(3, 4)